fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_interpreter.rst

 -------------------

-    The Forced builtin libs are the libraries that are built-in the interpreter, such as **__builtin__, sha, etc** or libraries that should forcefully analyzed through shell introspection (the other option to analyze modules with too much runtime information is providing `Predefined Completions`_).
+    The Forced builtin libs are the libraries that are built-in the interpreter, such as **__builtin__, sha, etc** or libraries that should forcefully analyzed through a shell (i.e.: to analyze modules in this list, PyDev will spawn a shell and do a dir() on the module to get the available tokens for completions and code-analysis) -- still, sometimes even that is not always possible, in which case, `Predefined Completions`_ may be used to let PyDev know about the structure of the code.

     For **Python**, you should have around **50** entries